volkziem/PermanentMagnetDesign/README.md

 on that topic (1FA362)](https://ziemann.web.cern.ch/ziemann/teaching/pm21/) at Uppsala University.

 The theory behind the code is described in two publications.
-Check them for the details
+Check them out for the details

   - V. Ziemann, Closed-form expressions for the magnetic field of permanent magnets in